Introducing Kubectl with Oracle Cloud Native Environment

 Locate the Configuration File

-2. The configuration file for kubectl is in the $HOME/.kube directory on a control plane node.
-Whilst it is not usually updated, it helps to know where to locate the configuration file(s), especially if more than one Kubernetes environment needs managing.
+2. The configuration file for kubectl is in the $HOME/.kube directory.
+While it is not usually updated, it helps to know where to locate the configuration file(s), especially if more than one Kubernetes environment needs managing.

 Example Output: